David-Haim/concurrencpp/README.md

     /*
         Queries the status of *this.
         The return value is any of result_status::idle, result_status::value or result_status::exception.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
     */
     result_status status() const;

     /*
         Blocks the current thread of execution until this shared-result is ready, when status() != result_status::idle.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     void wait();

     /*
         Blocks until this shared-result is ready or duration has passed.
         Returns the status of this shared-result after unblocking.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     template<class duration_type, class ratio_type>
     result_status wait_for(std::chrono::duration<duration_type, ratio_type> duration);

     /*
         Blocks until this shared-result is ready or timeout_time has reached.
         Returns the status of this result after unblocking.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     template<class clock_type, class duration_type>
     result_status wait_until(std::chrono::time_point<clock_type, duration_type> timeout_time);

     /*
         Blocks the current thread of execution until this shared-result is ready, when status() != result_status::idle.
         If the result is a valid value, a reference to it is returned, otherwise, get rethrows the asynchronous exception.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     std::add_lvalue_reference_t<type> get();

     /*
         Returns an awaitable used to await this shared-result.
         If the shared-result is already ready - the current coroutine resumes immediately in the calling thread of execution.
         If the shared-result is not ready yet, the current coroutine is suspended and resumed when the asynchronous result is ready, by the thread which had set the asynchronous value or exception.
         In either way, after resuming, if the result is a valid value, a reference to it is returned.
         Otherwise, operator co_await rethrows the asynchronous exception.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
     */
     auto operator co_await();

     /*
         Returns an awaitable used to resolve this shared-result.
         After co_await expression finishes, *this is returned in a non-empty form, in a ready state.
-        Throws concurrencpp::errors::empty_result if *this is empty.
+        Throws errors::empty_result if *this is empty.
     */
     auto resolve();
 };